 You project your past experiences on the present moment and your future.

 Now, this is a simplified way to explain patterns as they’re also created at the energy level, and they’re many more dynamics, but I hope it gives you some idea.
 (You can read in much more depth about dysfunctional patterns and ways to rewire our mind in my second book.)

-The way to heal this is to recognize your patterns and the ways they play out in your life and then face them completely.
+The way to heal those patterns is to recognize them and the ways they play out in your life and then face them completely.
 As there is a stuck energy that keeps attracting similar situations into your life.

 2. Indecision – the split mind